ember-intl/ember-intl/docs/my-v1-app/README.md

 ## What is it?

-`my-app` is an Embroider app.
+`my-v1-app` is an Embroider app.
 We use it to check the default configuration of `ember-intl`.

 The app also helps ensure that `ember-intl` is compatible with "bleeding-edge" Ember: